 David Lynch is a master of his craft, and is a tough director to watch.
 His body of work – original and largely cerebral – proves that beyond a shadow of doubt.
-But in ‘The Elephant Man’ the visionary director outdoes himself and shows us an intensely moving tale about a disfigured man trying to find his place in society.
-Based on the life of Joseph Marrick – a man suffering from severe deformity – his life in a Victorian freak show and his relation with Dr. Frederick Treves, who tends to him later, and provides him shelter.
+But in ‘The Elephant Man’, the visionary director outdoes himself and shows us an intensely moving tale about a disfigured man trying to find his place in society.
+It is based on the life of Joseph Marrick, a man suffering from severe deformity.
+The film depicts his life in a Victorian freak show and his relation with Dr. Frederick Treves, who tends to him later, and provides him shelter.
 Technically brilliant, and at times quite bleak – considering the nature of the subject – the film is especially noted for the make-up done on John Hurt for him to look the part.
 It is historically quite significant because the Academy was criticized for failing to recognize the efforts gone in the make-up process, and only after this film was the category for Best Make-up introduced.

 Read More: Best Overrated Movies of All Time